mesosphere/marathon/docs/docs/external-volumes.md

 In the app definition above:

 *   `containerPath` specifies where the volume is mounted inside the container.
-For Mesos external volumes, this must be a single-level path relative to the container; it cannot contain a forward slash (`/`).
-For more information, see [the REX-Ray documentation on data directories][6].
+If you are using the [Mesos containerizer](https://dcos.io/docs/latest/usage/containerizers/), this must be a single-level path relative to the container; it cannot contain a forward slash (/).
+If you are using the [Universal Container Runtime (UCR)](https://dcos.io/docs/latest/usage/containerizers/), you can specify an absolute container path with forward slashes. **Note:** This path must exist on the host machine.

 *   `name` is the name that your volume driver uses to look up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
 If one does not exist, it is [created implicitly][7].
 Otherwise, the existing volume is reused.